 Many of the Young Performers have appeared previously in the Christmas Revels children's chorus and many of them will pass into the ranks of the adult chorus, often after a time away for college.
 The talent and performing energy that our youngsters add to the stage is undeniable.
 Their participation broadens the scope of what we can do and adds yet one more ingredient to the wonderful stew that is a Revels performance.

 Maintaining school work and setting aside sports and other activities can be a challenge, but the artistic and social development of children in the Revels chorus is extremely rewarding.
 Several members of the adult chorus can point to the children's chorus as their first experience of Revels, and the start of their performing career.

-Parking at the Scottish Rite Theater
+Parking near the Scottish Rite Theater

-Parking is available to Revelers at the ALCO Park Garage located at 1220 Jackson Street at 13th Street; just 3 blocks from the theater.
+Special Event Parking is available to Revelers at the ALCO Park Garage located at 1220 Jackson Street at 13th Street; just 3 blocks from the theater.
 The rate is $5 per vehicle and no reservations are required.